Her Campus Logo Her Campus Logo

 Emotional and physical health benefits of expressive writing | Advances in Psychiatric Treatment | Cambridge Core

 Maddie Kuhns went to Pennridge High School in Bucks County, Pa, where she graduated in 2023.
-She now attends Susquehanna University as a first-year student and English major and will graduate in 2027.
+She now attends Susquehanna University as a sophomore and English Secondary Education major and will graduate in 2027.
 Before college, Maddie played field hockey for four years, was an active member and leader of the school's German club and participated in Women Supporting Women and International Cultures Club.
+She is the Vice President for Her Campus.
 In her free time, Maddie likes to read, write, and watch movies.
 She loves spending time with friends and family and listening to music.
 She's always ready to do something fun and loves trying new things.